 Soon-Shiong Gets Deal on St. Vincent Medical Center

-The red ink might not matter to Soon-Shiong now that there’s been an agreement to sell one hospital and lease another to the State of California in a deal that stands to benefit him.
+The red ink might not matter to Soon-Shiong now that there’s been an agreement to lease two hospitals to the State of California in a deal that stands to benefit him.

 Initial documents from the bankruptcy court overseeing Verity’s case did not disclose any detail of the deals.